bob123456678/TrainControl/Readme.md

 ## Changelog

 * v1.9.2 [Beta]
-    - Manual changes to S88 state via UI will now dynamically update possible autonomy routes
+    - Manual changes to S88 state via UI will now dynamically update shown route options
+    - Made path strings in log output more concise
+    - Fixed potential issues if a locomotive was renamed during autonomous operation
+    - Fixed potential race condition related to possible paths shown in log output

 * v1.9.1 [7/21/23]
     - Autonomous operation can no longer be started if the track power is off (to avoid switch/signal state inconsistencies)